S120/benchmark/benchmark/paper/Benchmark Model - Similation Results/Launch Simulations/README.md

 * Under Windows: launch the Baseline.bat file (some Windows versions allow to launch the .bat file by double clicking on it).
 * Under Mac OS: launch the Baseline.sh file

-You can set the number of Monte Carlo Simulations to be executed by opening the “baseline.prop” file contained in the “Model” folder and specify the desired number of replications (Nmc): class net.sourceforge.jabm.DesktopSimulationManagersimulationController.numSimulations=Nmc:1:Nmc
+You can set the number of Monte Carlo Simulations to be executed by opening the “baseline.prop” file, contained in the “Model” folder, with a text editor and specify the desired number of replications (Nmc): class net.sourceforge.jabm.DesktopSimulationManagersimulationController.numSimulations=Nmc:1:Nmc

 ![alt tag](https://cloud.githubusercontent.com/assets/11057808/13379632/dacc762c-de22-11e5-83fc-9a08885a88d1.png)